stryker-mutator/stryker-mutator.github.io/blog/2022-03-03-announcing-stryker-6-beta.md

 <figcaption>An ignored static mutant</figcaption>
 </figure>

 Your mileage may vary, but for running StrykerJS on Stryker's core itself, we [saw a whopping 50% performance improvement by ignoring 6% of our mutants (the static mutants) 🤯](https://github.com/stryker-mutator/stryker-js/issues/3282#issuecomment-980110861).
-For more details on static mutants, see [the new documentation on static mutants](../docs/mutation-testing-elements/static-mutants).
+For more details on static mutants, see [the new documentation on on them](../docs/mutation-testing-elements/static-mutants).

 Please try this feature out and provide feedback.
-We're also thinking of better ways to point this feature out to users of Stryker, or even enable it by default.
-Feel free to voice your opinion in [the issue about it](https://github.com/stryker-mutator/stryker-js/issues/3435).
+We're also thinking of ways to point this feature out to users of Stryker, or even enable it by default.
+Feel free to voice your opinion in [the GitHub issue about it](https://github.com/stryker-mutator/stryker-js/issues/3435).

 ## 📃 ESM-based config